QMCPACK/qmcpack/.github/pull_request_template.md

 ## Checklist

-_Update the following with a yes where the items apply.
+_Update the following with an [x] where the items apply.
 If you're unsure about any of them, don't hesitate to ask.
 This is simply a reminder of what we are going to look for before merging your code._

 - [ ] I have read the pull request guidance and develop docs